-If you take this credit (Form 312), you cannot deduct any expenses for which you claim the credit.
+If you claim this credit on AZ Form 312, you cannot deduct any expenses for which you claim the credit.
 If you take this credit, enter the amount of such expenses that you deducted on your federal return.

 H. Items Previously Deducted for Arizona Purposes